Facebook

 The Human Body is Not Built for Air Travel

-One of the first things that rawdoggers ignore is the physical toll that air travel takes on the body.
+The physical toll that air travel takes on a person’s body is the first thing that rawdoggers seem to implicitly minimise.
 Airplanes are pressurised to simulate the air at around 6,000 to 8,000 feet above sea level.
-This is much higher than the typical altitude at which most people live, and the change in pressure affects the body in multiple ways.
-Without adequate preparation, these effects can be unpleasant or even harmful.
+Much, much higher than the typical altitude at which most people live.
+The sudden change in pressure affects the body in multiple ways.

 Dry Air and Dehydration